gravitational/teleport/rfd/XXXX-securing-amis.md

 ### **Migration Plan**

-Changing the contents and configuration of the shipped AMIs is considered a compatibility breaking change, and so needs to be habndled with some care.
+Changing the contents and configuration of the shipped AMIs is considered a compatibility breaking change, and so needs to be handled with some care.

 We will be rolling out the images over 3 major releases of Teleport: